oVirt/ovirt-site/source/feature/detailedsharedrawdisk.html.md

 Snapshot

-*   when taking a vm snapshot, a snapshot of the shared disk will not be taken.
+*   when taking a vm snapshot, a snapshot of the shared disk should not be taken, although it will be part of the VM snapshot configuration and the disk will appear as unplugged.

 Stateless VM